Katigenahalli inscription and hero stone: Physical characteristics

-The inscription is 177 cm tall, 115 cm wide.
-The Kannada Characters are 4.5 cm tall, 4.4 cm wide & 0.25 cm deep (very shallow).
+The inscription is 177 cm tall and 115 cm wide.
+The Kannada characters are 4.5 cm tall, 4.4 cm wide, and a very shallow 0.25 cm deep.

-Transliteration of the Inscription
+Transliteration of the text

-The transliteration was first published in the Epigraphia Carnatica, the text published below is the rereading of the inscription published in the journal of the Mythic Society.
+The inscription was first documented and a transliteration published in Epigraphia Carnatica Vol. 9 as Devanahalli Inscription No. 50.
+The text below is a rereading of the inscription in Kannada and IAST that was published in the Mythic Society journal.